Hassle-Free Business Insurance

 • How much the insurer paid to settle (or close) the claim

-• If the claim is still unresolved (or open), how much the insurer has set aside in reserves
+• If the claim is still unresolved (or open), how much the insurer has set aside in reserve funds

-How can I get a loss run report?
+How can I request a loss run report?

-Just contact your account manager, agency, or insurer and tell them you need a loss run report.
-Specify how many years of claims history you need and your deadline for receiving the information.
+Just contact your account manager or insurance company and tell them you need a loss run report.
+Specify how many years of claims history you need and when you need the information by.

 How long does it take to get a loss run report?